Alfonso Trezza

-Alfonso Trezza Hernández (born 22 June 1999) is a Uruguayan professional footballer who plays as a winger for Nacional.
+Alfonso Trezza Hernández (born 22 June 1999) is a Uruguayan professional footballer who plays as a winger for Primeira Liga club Arouca.

 Career

-A youth academy graduate of Nacional, Trezza was part of club's under-20 team which won 2018 U-20 Copa Libertadores.
+Trezza began at his local team Club Atlético Florida, before moving to the youth team of Nacional.
+Trezza was part of club's under-20 team which won 2018 U-20 Copa Libertadores.
+After rising through Nacional's youth ranks, he was promoted to the first team in 2020, by coach Gustavo Munúa.
 He made his professional debut on 27 August 2020 in a 2–1 league win against Progreso.
 He scored his first goal on 22 October 2020 in a 2–0 Copa Libertadores win against Alianza Lima.

+On 16 August 2023, Primeira Liga club Arouca announced the signing of Trezza on a four-year contract.